hzDelta/FPSPlus_theQoLPack/README.md

 The QoL Pack is a Modpack for Friday Night Funkin': FPS Plus.

 Major additions include:
-- *Test* once again being playable, being recharted by myself as no chart file actually exists.
+- *Test* finally being playable pn FPS Plus, being recharted by myself as no chart file actually exists.
 You can access it in the 'Secret' tab in Freeplay.

   - *Chart is not 100% accurate.*